-We paid Systems Delivery, Inc., solely owned by Mr. Timothy Wood, who is the brother-in-law of Mr. Mark Yeager, approximately \$160,561 in 2008 to provide information technology consulting services.
-This transaction was approved in advance by our Nominating and Governance Committee.
+We paid Systems Delivery, Inc., solely owned by Mr. Timothy Wood, who is the brother-in-law of Mr. Mark Yeager, approximately \$69,000.00 in 2009 to provide information technology consulting services.
+Following the expiration of the Systems Delivery arrangement, on September 14, 2009, we hired Mr. Wood to serve as the Company's Vice President of Applications Development.
+As an employee, Mr. Wood was paid \$53,333 for 2009 in salary and bonuses.
+These transactions were approved in advance by our Nominating and Governance Committee.